anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * In deep Review by Esko Dijk lead to issues #22-#61, which are bein stepwise integrated
 * Simplified YANG definition by augmenting the voucher-request from RFC 8995 instead of redefining it.
 * Added explanation for terminology "endpoint" used in this document, issue #16
-* Added clarification that registrar-agent may collect PVR or PER or both in one run, issue #17
+* Added clarification that Registrar-Agent may collect PVR or PER or both in one run, issue #17
 * Added a statement that nonceless voucher may be accepted, issue #18
 * Simplified structure in section {{sup-env}}, issue #19
 * Removed join proxy in {{uc2figure}} and added explanatory text, issue #20